RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/02-01-App-Registration - Day 1.md

 # Challenge 02-01: App Registration

 ## Introduction
-App registration is crucial point in communication between your application and Marketplace.
-By registering service principal in AAD you can use credentials to get JWT token and the get customers subscriptions, add metered services or approve changes.
+App registration is a crucial point in communication between your application and Marketplace.
+By registering service principal in AAD you can use credentials to get JWT token and get customers subscriptions, add metered services or approve changes.

 ## Description
-Follow the steps with screens to get Application ID, Application Secret and tenant ID to provide it when deployment script will be executed.
+Follow the steps with screens to get Application ID, Application Secret and tenant ID to provide it when deployment script is executed.

 **1. Find App registration**
 ![Find App Regisdtration](images/aad_0.PNG)

-**2. Register new AAD application and select mutitenancy**
+**2. Register new AAD application and select multitenancy**
 ![Select multitenant](images/aad_1.PNG)

 **3. Allow ID Tokens**
 ![Image 2](images/aad_2.PNG)

-**3. Create secret and save value**
+**3. Create secret and save the value**
 ![Image 3](images/aad_3.PNG)

 **4. Save App ID and Tenant ID**